uccser/cs-unplugged/docs/source/author/topics.rst

 Topics application
 ##############################################################################

-The topics application is the main focus of the CS Unplugged website, as it contains the majority of educational material for the project.
+The topics application (see :ref:`what-is-an-application`) is the main focus of the CS Unplugged website, as it contains the majority of educational material for the project.

 .. contents:: Contents